ControlledChaos/mps-framework/README.md

 ![WordPress tested on verion 4.9.8](https://img.shields.io/badge/WordPress-tested%204.9.8-green.svg)
 ![PHP tested on version 7.2](https://img.shields.io/badge/PHP-tested%207.2-brightgreen.svg)

-A copy of my Controlled Chaos starter theme developed as a framework for a client site.
+A copy of my Controlled Chaos starter theme renamed and developed as a framework for a client site.